Assistance programs in Mobile County Alabama.

 In addition, their Credit and Debt Repayment programs help you get out of debt, including credit card and medical debts.
 The services can also help you rebuild and work to improve your financial standing by working with your creditors, and also improve your credit scores.
 Find additional credit repair programs, including how non-profit attorneys can offer debt arbitration programs.

-Christ Untied Methodist, based in Mobile Alabama (251) 380-0583, has a Pastoral Care Ministry that provides Utility Bill (Including Electric, Water, Heating, and gas Bill Payment Assistance) free food from pantries, and rent help.
+Christ Untied Methodist / Life Ministry, based in Mobile Alabama.
+Call (251) 380-0583.
+The church also has a Pastoral Care Ministry that provides Utility Bill help (Including Electric, Water, Heating, and gas Bill Payment Assistance.
+Based on resources, there is also free food from pantries, and rent help.

 United Methodist Inner City Mission runs a rent and utility assistance program.
 This agency and charity organization operates a community outreach service that provided emergency financial assistance and free food.
 Both basic needs and long term support are arranged.